-Lele Buonerba is a Milan based graphic designer engaging with contemporary art and club culture.
+Lele Buonerba is a Milan-based graphic designer working in the contemporary art and design fields.

 GAGARIN: A Journal of Artists’ Writings

 October 2018 • File under: Exhibition Graphics, Contemporary Art

 During my time as an intern at Printed Matter in New York, I designed exhibition graphics and ephemera for GAGARIN: A Journal of Artists’ Writings, an exhibition exploring the artists’ periodical published and edited by Wilfried Huet.
 The installation draws from and excerpts artist contributions to the magazine alongside related archival documents, a selection of artworks, and GAGARIN-produced editions.